Tutoriel & patron | Sac banane en cuir - 2 tailles

 LARGE MODEL VIEW

-Do the same with the P4 strip.
-Start by sewing the right side of the P4 strip to the right side of the zipper.
-Be careful to align the circles correctly.
+Do the same with strip P4.
+Start by sewing the right side of strip P4 to the right side of the zipper.
+Be careful to align the centers well.

 SMALL MODEL VIEW